 The Scary Loophole in the Texas Distracted Driving Ban

-Back in 2017, Texas passed a law that banned texting while driving in attempt to curb distracted driving, which is a major problem throughout the country.
-The law effectively banned the sending or receiving of any electronic messages when you’re behind the wheel.
+Back in 2017, Texas passed a law that banned texting while driving in an attempt to curb distracted driving, which is a major problem throughout the country.
+The law effectively banned the sending or receiving of any electronic messages when you’re behind the wheel and is a major step in our attempts to reduce fatal car crashes.
+Read what our Car crash Lawyers have to say next.

 - Send or receive a text message